frankvanhooft/SSA3021X-webserver/README.md

 # Building the C files
 These files need to be compiled for the TI AM335x processor.
 Hence a suitable build environment must be created.
 The latest AM335X SDK can be downloaded from https://software-dl.ti.com/processor-sdk-linux/esd/AM335X/latest/index_FDS.html The TI website has instructions on installing and running the tools.
 Follow them very carefully.
 Once you're able to compile a simple "hello world" application as they detail, then you're able to compile these C files.
 There is no make file; just compile each straight from the command line.
 For example: gcc nweb23f.c -o nweb23f

+# Speed
+The webserver is pretty slow.
+It takes several seconds to generate each image.
+The AM335x CPU is pretty heavily loaded by the spectrum analyzer application.
+I would guess this might be why Siglent elected to not provide a web interface in the SSA3021X.
+The Plus model no doubt has a faster CPU.